 Plasmid construction

 Plasmids for F. tularensis that encode bS21-2 in frame with each epitope tag to be tested are derived from pKR7, pF-rpsU2-V (Trautmann & Ramsey, 2022).
-The VSV-G epitope tag at the 3’ end of rpsU2 was replaced by each epitope at the EcoRI site on the 5’ end and the BamHI site on the 3’ end.
-After ligation and confirmation by sequencing, the plasmids were introduced into wild-type F. tularensis. .
+In pKR7, the gene rpsU2 is flanked by the restriction sites EcoRI on the 5’ end and the BamHI on the 3’ end with the VSV-G epitope tag attached to the 3’ end of rpsU2 between the NotI site and the BamHI site.
+For pKR192-pKR195, the new epitope tags are attached at the same NotI site in rpsU2, essentially replacing the VSV-G tag. .
+After ligation and confirmation by sequencing, the plasmids were introduced into wild-type F. tularensis.

-For each epitope tag, I validated the antibody reactivity and specificity by Western blots I have begun testing the efficiency of pulldown of ribosomes with tagged bS21 via immunoprecipitation (Figure 4).
+For each epitope tag, I validated the antibody reactivity and specificity by Western blots.
+I have begun testing the efficiency of pulldown of ribosomes with tagged bS21 via immunoprecipitation (Figure 4).
 Once each epitope tag has been evaluated, I will choose which one should be added to each bS21 homolog and add DNA specifying the appropriate tag to the 3´ end of each bS21-encoding genes on the chromosome using allelic exchange

 Figure 4.
 Immunoprecipitation of bS21-2-HA.
 Left: Silver stain shows many bands in the eluate lane from samples with bS21-2-HA (EL1, “+”) suggesting bS21-2-HA associated with a 70S ribosome is immunoprecipitated.
-Right: Western Blot using antibody against the HA epitope shows bS21-2-HA is detected in the eluted sample. “+” refers to sample derived from cells harboring the pF-rpsU2-HA plasmid and -” refers to samples derived from cells harboring the empty vector, pF.
-LYS = lysate; FT = flowthrough; EL = eluate.
+Right: Western Blot using antibody against the HA epitope shows bS21-2-HA is detected in the eluted sample. “+” refers to sample derived from cells harboring the pF-rpsU2-HA plasmid and “-” refers to samples derived from cells harboring the empty vector, pF.
+LYS = lysate; FT = flowthrough; EL = eluate; WCL = whole cell lysate.

 Ribosome profiling